Skip to main content

 Display is an inherently political practice.
 Design and art are constantly evolving disciplines which shifting framework and overlapping boundaries necessitate persistent negotiation and (re)definition.
 To emphasise that this is not a new phenomenon, this module introduces exhibition examples of the last 100 years to show how such modifications have been communicated and challenged through creative and innovative curatorial approaches.
 Most importantly, this exhibition history demonstrates that defining the field has always been closely connected to political, social and economic aspects such as the consideration of national identities, movements, technology, culture and consumption.
 Investigating in historic and current adaptations of curatorial practice will directly influence how you formulate your own concept for your major project.
 Experimentation with formats and creative approaches are encouraged making full use of Kingston School of Art's workshops and curatorial sides.
 Guest lectures and tutorials will stimulate, motivate and support your independent or group work, and ensure the application of theoretical and methodological thinking.

 The Major Project is the capstone module of the Masters programme.
-Focusing on skills of critical research, analysis and presentation, the capstone project enables you to synthesise and apply the knowledge and skills they have acquired throughout the course.
-It provides them with the opportunity to craft their own approach to the field through critical-theoretical and/or creative, practice-based research, supported by a series of taught sessions, enabling a depth and breadth of engagement with research methods.
+Focusing on critical research, analysis, and presentation, the capstone project enables students to synthesise and apply the knowledge and skills they have acquired throughout the course.
+The module provides students with an extensive programme of training and resources which are designed to aid them in the development, planning, research, and writing of their projects.
+It brings together students from several MA programmes in the School of Critical Studies and Creative Industries and embeds a range of interdisciplinary and practice-led approaches to their respective fields of study.
+It provides students with the opportunity to craft their own approach to their field through critical-theoretical and/or creative, practice-based research.
 The Major Project can accommodate research projects developed through a range of academic and professional contexts depending on the motivation and interests of the student.
-It can be presented either as a dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
+It can be presented either as a written dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
 The intensity of the workload increases across the three teaching blocks, allowing increasing focus in line with the level of your expertise.